Life-Course Immunisation for Older Adults in Asia: A Health Economics Case

-This webinar aims to encourage understanding on the value of life-course immunization, especially for older people in Southeast Asia.
-It will also look at solutions that can improve uptake of adult vaccination.
+This webinar examined the value of life-course immunization, especially for older people in Southeast Asia.
+It also looked at solutions to improve uptake of adult vaccination.

-The webinar will also mark the launch of an initiative calling for ideas to invest in programs to boost vaccine uptake, including innovative healthcare financing models that can expand immunization schemes to include older people.
+The webinar also marked the launch of an initiative calling for ideas to invest in programs to boost vaccine uptake, including innovative healthcare financing models that can expand immunization schemes to include older people.

-Both the webinar and the ideation initiative are organized by the Asian Development Bank (ADB) and the EU-ASEAN Business Council (EUABC), supported by Sanofi.
+Both the webinar and the ideation initiative were organized by the Asian Development Bank (ADB) and the EU-ASEAN Business Council (EUABC), supported by Sanofi.

 - George Gotsadze, President, Curatio International Foundation